Welcome to today's edition of the Rush 24-7 podcast.

 You know, I say so many things.

-I don't know what got under his skin.
+I mean, what got under his skin?

 So I've been putting together, I haven't told Kathleen to do this, but I'm putting together a gift box of things to send to Kerry.

-I don't know if we can find any Cambodian goods, if we maybe so, uh just for the nostalgic benefit uh and and memory that he might it might uh resuscitate in him.
+Just for the nostalgic benefit and memory that he might resuscitate in him.

 And what I basically said was that the most frequent guest in the Clinton White House, besides Monica Lewinsky and all the people at the Lincoln bedroom, was Yasser Arafat.

-And I said that President Bush uh is the best friend that Israel ever had in the White House.
+And I said that President Bush is the best friend that Israel ever had in the White House.

-Uh and that sent him off.
+And that sent him off.

-That just that that set him off.
+That set him off.

 It was a Democratic president who first recognized the state of Israel, a Democratic president who first sold Israel defensive weapons.